pret/pokered/README.md

 	- HM03 (Surf) can be taught to the Pikachu line (Stadium / Corocoro)
 	- Psyduck learns Amnesia at Lv15 (Stadium)
 - Yellow learnset changes are imported; eg. Flash Venonat, with tweaks made to ensure nothing is lost from RB either.
-- The Game Corner in general is massively buffed, making everything far more worth going for;
+- The Game Corner in general is massively buffed and much faster, making everything far more worth going for;
 	- 3x Cherry now gives 50 coins (used to be 8)
 	- 3x Arbok/Koffing/Meowth now gives 100 coins (used to be 15)
 	- 3x BAR now gives 400 coins (used to be 100)